 No user may employ any power or hand tool on any part of the goniometer, detector, or low temperature device without express approval from the lab manager.
 The single exception to this rule involves the use of specific wrenches to adjust the goniometer head to position the sample in the center of the goniometer.

 All actual or suspected X-ray exposures of any person should be handled in the following manner.

 Medical emergencies must be treated by physicians at Norman Regional Hospital or Goddard Health Sciences Center.
 Call 911 for emergency transport.

-either side of the generator.
-If time permits tape a message to the front of the
+either side of the instrument.
+If time permits, tape a message to the front of the